Skip Global navigation and goto content

 However, for those women who are unable to breastfeed for medical reasons including HIV-positive status; drug-abuse or who must take medications that are harmful to breastmilk quality, artificial infant formula is the next best alternative.
 We always encourage women to check with their physician regarding questions on medical conditions and breastfeeding.

-To learn more about our local Peer Counselor Program, you may contact Michelle Hoff, IBCLC at (772) 873-4891 and leave a message on her voice mail.
+To learn more about our local Peer Counselor Program, call 772-873-4891 and leave a message on our voice mail.

 WIC is an equal opportunity provider.